-the current treasury position;
+- the current treasury position;

 - treasury indicators which limit the treasury risk and activities of the Council;

 - prospects for interest rates;

 - the borrowing strategy;

 - policy on borrowing in advance of need;

 - debt rescheduling;

 - the investment strategy;

 - creditworthiness policy; and

 - policy on the use of external service providers.

-- These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, the Ministry of Housing, Communities and Local Government (MHCLG) MRP Guidance, the CIPFA Treasury Management Code and the MHCLG Investment Guidance.
+- These elements cover the requirements of the Local Government Act 2003, the Department of Levelling Up, Housing and Communities (DLUHC) MRP Guidance, the CIPFA Prudential Code and the CIPFA Treasury Management Code.